miszou/tinker-gpio.js/README.md

 See the `examples` directory included in this project.

-Please note that all examples are intended to be directly runnable from the code repository, so they always require the module in at the top using `var gpio = require(../rpi-gpio)`.
-In reality, you will want to include the module using `var gpio = require('rpi-gpio')`
+Please note that all examples are intended to be directly runnable from the code repository, so they always require the module in at the top using `var gpio = require(../tinker-gpio)`.
+In reality, you will want to include the module using `var gpio = require('tinker-gpio')`

 ## Contributing
 Contributions are always appreciated, whether that's in the form of bug reports, pull requests or helping to diagnose bugs and help other users on the issues page.